Home ITCEducationPrepare your stayTechnical requirements online education & notebook

 Notebook Project University of Twente

-If you do not own a notebook that meets the minimum requirements as described above you can consider buying a notebook through the Notebook Project of the University of Twente.
+If you do not own a notebook that meets the minimum requirements described above, you can consider buying a notebook through the Notebook Project of the University of Twente.

-Buying a notebook from the Notebook Project of the University of Twente provides you with various benefits.
+Buying a notebook from the Notebook Project of the University of Twente provides various benefits.

 Order information